This document describes the process of setting up and running the Arm® Ethos™-U NPU Inference Runner.

 Once the configuration completes, running:

 will build the application that will expect the neural network model and the IFM to be loaded into specific addresses.
-These addresses are defined in corstone-sse-300.cmake for the MPS3 target.
+The default values for these addresses are defined in the use-case CMake file.

 If the application has been built with dynamic loading capability, as described in the previous section, the FVP can be invoked with command line parameters that will load specific data into memory.
 For example, the command below loads a custom model at address

 0x90000000, a custom input from address

 0x92000000 and when the FVP exits, it dumps a file named

 output.bin with the output tensors consolidated into a binary blob.

 Note: The CMake profile for the target should also give an indication of the maximum sizes for each of the regions.
 This is also mentioned in the linker scripts for the same target.
 For MPS3, the model size can be a maximum of 32MiB.
 The IFM and OFM spaces are both reserved as 16MiB sections.